ronaldscott/docker-presentation/PITCHME.md

 #### Union Mounting

-> In computer operating systems, union mounting is a way of combining multiple directories into one that appears to contain their combined contents.[1]
+> In computer operating systems, union mounting is a way of combining multiple directories into one that appears to contain their combined contents.
 Union mounting is supported in Linux, BSD and several of its successors, and Plan 9, with similar but subtly different behavior.

 --[wikipedia: Union mount](https://en.wikipedia.org/wiki/Union_mount)